What you need to know about FINTRAC

 When do I have to provide this information to keep my money movement services active?

-New signups to Payments or Payroll: New customers have 30 days from their sign up date to provide the requested information.
-For example, if you sign up for payments or payroll on January 1, 2025 you have until January 30, 2025 to provide the documentation.
+New signups to Payments or Payroll: New customers have 30 days from their sign-up date to provide the requested information.
+For example, if you sign up for payments or payroll on January 1, 2025, you have until January 30, 2025 to provide the documentation.

-Existing Payments or Payroll customers: Existing customers have until June 9, 2025 provide the requested information.
+Existing Payments or Payroll customers: Existing customers have until June 9, 2025 to provide the requested information.
 If no action is taken by this date, all money movement capabilities will be suspended.

 How long will the process take?